 The workshop is used by a variety of craftsmen during the year, so is not open to visitors (but feel free to peak in the windows!).

-Amble back up the high street and take one more lingering look back at the Beaulieu River before making your way to the Captain’s Cabin Tea Rooms.
+Then amble back up the high street and take one more lingering look back at the Beaulieu River before heading onto your next New Forest adventure.

 Enjoy your journey back through the beautiful New Forest – remember that we share our roads with free-roaming horses, cows and donkeys, so please drive with care.